nextstrain/measles/README.md

 ## Acknowledgements

-We acknowledge the contributions of the AMD teams (Microbiology, MEP, Bioinformatics, DIQA), Washington State Public Health Laboratories (WA PHL), and our colleagues at the Washington State Department of Health, whose expertise and dedication made this work possible.
+We gratefully acknowledge the contributions of the AMD teams (Microbiology, MEP, Bioinformatics, DIQA), Washington State Public Health Laboratories (WA PHL), and our colleagues at the Washington State Department of Health, whose expertise and dedication made this work possible.
 We also extend our sincere thanks to the Nextstrain development team for their ongoing collaboration and support.

 <!-- Repository File Structure Overview [**Move contents of this section to Wiki**]
 (This section outlines the high-level file structure of the repo to help folks navigate the repo.
 If the build follows the pathogen template repo feel free to make this section brief and link to the pathogen template repo resource)*